What if my employer offers coverage, but I can’t afford it?

 If your HRA is not affordable and you qualify for APTC, you can enroll and use the tax credits to help pay for the monthly cost of a plan, but you must opt out of the HRA.

-To figure out if your HRA is affordable, visit our HRA Affordability Worksheet.
+To figure out if your HRA is affordable in 2020, visit our 2020 HRA Affordability Worksheet.
 You may enroll in a plan during Open Enrollment, or you may qualify for a Special Enrollment Period (SEP) if it is a new offer of HRA.
+To figure out if your HRA is affordable in 2021, visit our 2021 HRA Affordability Worksheet.